Absence Seizure -

 the state or condition of being aware; having knowledge; consciousness

-Is a part of the neuron (nerve cell) that resembles a cable.
-Nerve impulses travel along the axon and its main function is part of the process of communication between neurons.
+Is a part of nerve cell (neuron).
+Impulses travel along the axon and its main function is part of the process of communication between neurons.

 Family of medications with a sedative effect, occasionally used in epilepsy to prevent seizures.
-The most common is Phenobarbital.
-Adverse side effects and reactions make this a less preferable choice for epilepsy.
+Adverse side effects and reactions make this a less preferable medication choice for epilepsy.

 A word frequently used to indicate that a disease process is mild or non-malignant.
 It usually indicates a favourable outcome.